 Abstract

 Genome wide association studies (GWAS) have identified thousands of loci linked to hundreds of traits in many different species.
-However, the causal genes and the cellular processes they contribute to remain unknown for most loci.
-This problem is even more pronounced in non-model species where functional annotations are sparse.
-The vast amounts of data available from high throughput sequencing, such as RNA-Seq, are a tantalizing resource to leverage in identifying potential candidates under GWAS single nucleotide polymorphisms (SNPs), though are often underutilized or difficult to interpret.
-Here, we developed a framework to integrate functional information derived from RNA-Seq co-expression networks directly with GWAS datasets, establishing significance with a robust null-distribution model.
+However, the genes encoding segregating alleles and the cellular processes they contribute to remain unknown for most loci.
+This problem is more pronounced in species where functional annotations are sparse.
+The data available from high throughput sequencing, such as RNA-Seq, are a tantalizing resource to leverage in identifying potential candidates linked to single nucleotide polymorphisms (SNPs) by GWAS.
+Here, we developed a framework to integrate information from RNA-Seq co-expression networks with GWAS datasets, establishing significance of data type cross linkage with a robust null-distribution model.
 We demonstrate the precision of our method by building three whole genome co-expression networks then simulating GWA studies using Gene Ontology (GO) terms.
 We then applied our method to functionally relate loci identified in a large scale, GWA study examining elemental accumulation in maize.
-Our results demonstrate that simply taking the closest genes to significant GWAS SNPs will often lead to spurious results demonstrating the need for proper functional modeling and a reliable null-distribution.
-Additionally, when deriving functional information from gene co-expression networks, the biological context from which the transcription was measured is essential.
+Our results demonstrate that formally considering additional data types improves the biological signal present in GWAS SNPs and highlight the need for proper functional modeling and a reliable null-distribution when attempting to overlay high throughput data types.
+Additionally, we find that the biological context from which the transcription was measured dramatically affected the information derived from gene co-expression networks.
 Inclusion of gene expression data from tissues not relevant to the elemental phenotypes collected abolished the relationships between the co-expression networks and the GWAS SNPs.
-Furthermore, in the correct biological context, genes linked to GWAS hits for elemental accumulation were more significantly co-expressed than genes within the same GO terms.
+Furthermore, in the correct biological context, genes linked to GWAS hits for elemental accumulation were more significantly co-expressed than genes within the same GO terms, indicating a greater biological information content of GWAS linked genes.
 Our study illustrates the factors that researchers should consider when taking this approach and demonstrates the utility of gene lists produced from GWAS for annotation of genes for systems biology applications.

 Author Summary